Transforming customer experience together: Startups and the financial industry

 Customers no longer want, but expect financial services to be available online – 24/7.

-As digital engagement has become imperative, the startups with the up-and-coming ideas to deliver this will hold a greater amount of power.
+As digital engagement has become imperative, finance startups with the up-and-coming ideas to deliver this will hold a greater amount of power.
 The truth is that startups have more ideas than financial incumbents because they face fewer barriers to digitally transform.
 Incumbents, however, are quickly realising that a combination of the two is of equal benefit.

 Through Telstra Ventures, our corporate venture capital arm, we’re providing the impetus for some of these collaborations.
 This year, we increased our portfolio so that it now includes over 40 technology companies.